 We provide two types of training courses: Open courses that anyone can book to attend - and standard courses designed for agencies training several staff members simultaneously.

-1. We are currently taking bookings for these open courses:
+1. Open Courses.
+We are currently taking bookings for these open courses:

-2. Here are details of our standard training courses for your staff.
+2. Standard Courses.
+Details of our training courses for your staff.